mike99mac/minimy-mike99mac/README.md

     - For the last option, **Log in automatically** is recommended.
     - Click **Continue**.
  - The install process will take a number of minutes configuring and will reboot the computer.

+    ``TAKE A BREAK?
+In a test, this step took five minutes.``

  - When the system finishes rebooting, an *Online Accounts* window should appear.
 Click **Skip**.
  - Click **Next** at the *Enable Ubuntu Pro* window.
  - Choose an option on the *Help Improve Ubuntu* window and click **Next**.
  - Click **Next** at the *Privacy* window.
  - Click **Done** at the *Ready to go* window.

-Ubuntu Desktop 22-04 should now be installed
+Ubuntu Desktop 22.04 should now be installed

 ### Install the SSH server